Dog Eye Allergies: Symptoms and Treatment

 How Are Dog Eye Allergies Diagnosed?

-Diagnosing eye allergies in dogs involves more than a quick glance.
-Your veterinarian will perform a complete eye exam to assess the structures of the eye, check for discharge, measure tear production, and rule out other conditions that mimic allergic conjunctivitis.
-Getting an accurate diagnosis is critical because several eye conditions, including dry eye (keratoconjunctivitis sicca), corneal ulcers, glaucoma, and uveitis, can look similar to allergies but require very different treatment approaches.
+Veterinarians diagnose dog eye allergies through a complete eye exam that checks for discharge, measures tear production, and rules out other conditions that mimic allergic conjunctivitis.
+This step matters because conditions like dry eye, corneal ulcers, glaucoma, and uveitis can look like allergies but need very different treatment.

 Diagnostic Tests Your Vet May Use

-- Fluorescein stain: Detects corneal ulcers or scratches on the surface of the eye
+- Fluorescein stain: detects corneal ulcers or scratches on the eye’s surface

-- Cytology of eye discharge: Examines cells in the discharge to identify infection or inflammation
+- Cytology of eye discharge: examines cells to identify infection or inflammation

-- Allergy testing: Intradermal skin testing or blood testing to identify specific allergens
+- Allergy testing: intradermal skin testing or blood testing to pinpoint specific allergens

-If allergies are confirmed and your dog experiences frequent flare-ups, your veterinarian may recommend allergy testing to pinpoint the specific triggers, which can then guide a long-term management plan.
+If allergies are confirmed and flare-ups keep happening, your veterinarian may recommend allergy testing to identify exact triggers and build a long-term management plan around them.

 Medications for Eye Allergy Relief